gerner/stellarpunk/designs/save_load.md

 * character portraits and other sprites
 * other config settings in config.toml

+Decision: config, sprites, events, etc. all get loaded from whatever is in the code.
+Save games can store some sanity checking stuff to make sure they are compatible, but whatever is in code is authoritative.
+If there's a conflict, the save is invalid.
+Or we'll need to come up with some kind of resolution (e.g. migrate old save to new)

 ## Initialization Methods
 These exist all over and might assume we're starting fresh.
 Should we still run these when loading? before or after loading?
 Some are called before the